Visit the institution website for COVID‑19 updates

 You will normally have a minimum of a 2:2 undergraduate honours degree awarded by a UK university, or an equivalent higher education qualification.
 Your degree needs to support the subject knowledge requirements of the National Curriculum for Geography.
 For exceptional candidates, particularly those with substantial relevant work experience in schools or relevant occupations, we will consider applications from those who hold a 3rd class degree.

-Applicant are able to apply with GCSEs pending for this course and in exceptional circumstances MMU GCSE Equivalency tests may be offered.
+You can apply with GCSEs pending for this course and in exceptional circumstances Manchester Met GCSE Equivalency tests may be offered.
 This will be at the discretion of the admissions tutor and will only be offered if considered appropriate after interview.

 Experience in educational settings

 Successful candidates will demonstrate a good understanding of teaching and learning within a secondary school setting.

 You may wish to evidence your understanding by drawing on related examples or experiences, such as time spent in schools or other learning settings.

 We also offer an eight week Subject Knowledge Enhancement (SKE) course during the summer prior to the PGCE course.
 This allows applicants who may have worked in industry for some time, or who have not covered all aspects of required subject knowledge as part of their degree, to ensure they are up to date with all subject requirements and will have the ability to teach the full range of topics with confidence.

 - Graduates with degrees that contain less than 50% geography